 The park has some basic rules - no barbecues, no litter, and you need

 to pay and display to park your car; but there are public toilets, a

 little shop, a kiddies playground, a big wet river and loads of fun!

 THE PIG !
-Our family picnic emblem is an inflated pink pig on a stick - this originated in the late nineteen seventies when we used to use the "pig-on-a-stick" so that the kids could find us in the crowd when we took them to festivals and open air concerts.
+Our family picnic emblem is an inflated pink pig on a stick - this originated in the late nineteen seventies when we used to use the "pig-on-a-stick" so that our kids could find us in the crowd when we took them to festivals and open air concerts.
 Nowadays our kids are grown up and have kids of their own, so PIG ON A STICK has evolved into a more symbolic role as a totem of alfresco dining !
-(This is a picture of the pig resting on the ground - he was normally suspended by his tail from the top of his stick, but we thought the RSPCA would be upset if they knew how we treated him).
+(This is a picture of the pig resting on the ground - he is normally suspended by his tail from the top of his stick, but we thought the RSPCA would be upset if they knew how we treated him).

 Many thanks to my great friend Dave Lewis for the pig photograph.

 We started keeping a guest book in 1994 - which made the body count easier to assess.
-The picnic statistics are:
+The recorded picnic statistics are:

 1994 : 29 people

 defied torrential rain at Smiths Lawn (Virginia Water)